jayjanssenstarware/kn_pcip/readme.md

  Check the TODOs in the code:
  * Some clean up
- * get the UUID from the message or generate
+ * ~~get the UUID from the message or generate~~
  * Handle exceptions in the integration flow.
+ * More tests - CLOSE_SHIPMENT, HTTP, sad flows :*(
+ * Fix w001 client for array of errors returned.

+ Thoughts:
+ * Auditing - how?
+Use of wiretap?